Scallop

 When open, the fishery is managed using a quota management system of individual transferable quota.
 Annual consultation is undertaken to determine the total allowable catch (TAC) and is based on a combination of stock survey analysis and scientific and industry expertise.

-After consultation, Fisheries Victoria, on behalf of the Minister for Agriculture and Food Security, then sets the TAC via a Quota Notice and distributes the quota equally amongst the licences.
+After consultation, Victorian Fisheries Authority, on behalf of the Minister for Outdoor Recreation, then sets the TAC via a Quota Notice and distributes the quota equally amongst the licences.